Cook Islands art: Carving

 Carving was an important part of ancient Cook Islands culture, although much of this is lost.
 Ancient Cook Islanders carved the poles of their huts, their canoes and weapons (clubs and spears).
 The patterns used were the same as that used in tattooing and dyed on tapa cloth.
 It is believed that families had their own symbols, much like some British families have crests.

-Staff God
+Staff god

-Cult figures called staff-gods or atua rakau from Rarotonga, apparently combine images of gods with their human descendants.
+Cult figures called staff god or atua rakau from Rarotonga, apparently combine images of gods with their human descendants.
 They range in length between 28 inches (71 cm) and 18 feet (5.5 m) and were carried and displayed horizontally.
 At one end there is a schematized blade-shaped head and arms of the progenitive god with a succession of little figures rising from his body, alternatively full-face and in profile with penis erect.
 The staff itself terminated in a phallus.
 But this elaborately carved sexual imagery had less importance for the Rarotongans than the feathers and pieces of shell representing the soul of the god and enclosed in yards of bark cloth wound around the center of the staff.